DenisTimofijuk/evolution/README.md

   - npm start        Start your development server.
   - npm run build    Build your website for production.
   - npm test         Run your tests.

+# world rules
+Creature can eat at one place, but multiply on another particular place.
+Crature can multiply only when he has eaten enought food.
+Creatures main goal is to multiply.